 The sun was almost halfway under the horizon when the two of them sailed off into the vast Pacific with nothing but the whoosh of the waves and the squawks of seagulls in their ear while a gentle evening breeze kissed upon their face.

 They sailed all night and had come to shore by morning.
-Max had walked the shoreline many times but didn’t recognize where they were.
+Max had walked the shoreline many times but didn’t recognize where they were at all.
 There were no people, no dogs, there was no litter, no pop cans, no plastic bags or even cigarette butts.
 The beach sand was pristine and untouched.
 From there it turned into plush, grassy hills for as far as the eye can see.

 “Where are we?” asked Max.
 “I don’t think I’ve ever been to this part of the beach before.”

 Sailor Dee docked the anchor and stepped out onto the sand.
 He wore white loafers with exposed ankles.
 “You’ve never been anywhere like this before, pumpkin.
 You won’t find this place on any fairy tour.
 Not unless I’m the fairy giving the tour!”
 He laughed gently at his cleverness.

 Max got out of the boat and followed the Sailor up the hill where a large wood cabin stood at the top.
 The closer that they got to the cabin, the more Max got a look at its intricate carpentry and decorative windows.
 It was something out of an old fairy tale about dwarves and a princess.
 This was a comforting sight and made Max feel it was less likely this man had brought him here to kill and/or rape him.